Agreement Terms & Conditions

 1.1 Except to the extent expressly provided otherwise, in this Agreement:

-"API" means application programming interface that supports interoperability of applications with the HawkSoft Services and third party services provided by HawkSoft that is authorized by the Customer.
+"API" means application programming interface that supports interoperability of applications with the Platform and Third Party Service Providers of HawkSoft that are authorized by the Customer.

 "Authorized User" means an account enabling an individual who is authorized by Customer to use Services, for whom Customer has purchased a subscription, and to whom Customer (or, when applicable, Provider at Customer request) have supplied a user identification and password.
-An Authorized User may include, for example, Customer employees, consultants, contractors and agents, and third parties with which Customer transacts business.
+An Authorized User may include, for example, Customer employees, consultants, contractors and agents.

 "Authorized Representative" means a representative designated by Customer in the Agreement to be a primary point of contact with Provider, and Customer has authorized to act as an official delegate or agent on behalf of Customer.